 Notes: The underlying data includes expected agricultural production statistics for 13 crops for which ZamStats provides production data.
 Data source: ZamStats.
+(2020).
+Agriculture Statistics, 2020. https://zambia.opendataforafrica.org/etqmqgf/agriculture-statistics-2020

 Examining Figure 3 reveals that, in 2022/23, the predominant use for maize was by far for human consumption, followed by allocation for strategic reserve stocks and animal feed.
 The data indicates that 2.7% of the maize produced was lost in the process, while 5% was exported to international markets.
 On the supply side, 95% of the available maize was derived from the year's total production, with the remaining 5% sourced from the opening stock from the preceding year.